grove-mountain/tfe-saas-demo-setup/README.md

   * Click each Configure(d) button and Check Deferred for all variables. --> Next
   * Show the resulting output which is what's used to create app42

+### Demo Destroy
+Instances have identifier named based on the workspace-environment making it easier to identify which workspaces have instances launched.

+For all workspaces that have instances:
+* Click Workspace-->Settings-->Queue Destroy Plan
+* Apply